dart-backend/angel3-guide/deployment/running-in-isolates.md

-How to run Angel in multiple isolates.
+# How to run Angel3 in multiple isolates

 The concept is pretty simple.
 A normal server would look like this: